mhersson/mpls/README.md

 [Mermaid.js](https://mermaid.js.org/), a powerful JavaScript library for generating diagrams from text definitions.

+### PlantUML

+`mpls` supports [PlantUML](https://plantuml.com/), a powerful tool for creating UML diagrams from plain text descriptions.
+This integration allows you to easily embed PlantUML code in your markdown files.
+Diagrams are rendered upon saving and only if the UML code has changed.

+*Please note that external HTTP calls are made only when UML code is present in the markdown and has changed, as well as when a file is opened.
+For users concerned about security, you can host a PlantUML server locally and specify the `--plantuml-server` flag to ensure that no external calls are made.*

 ## Install

 The easiest way to install `mpls` is to download one of the prebuilt